tetranoir/Anor/src/knowledge/README.md

-### This folder is for model interfaces (aka knowledge of the data's structure) and scripts that work on that data
+## This folder is for model interfaces (aka knowledge of the data's structure and of the app's structure) and scripts that work on that data.

+Data, state, structure, objects

-### Run scripts from project root, will fix later
+## Run scripts from project root